hucancode/hucancode/src/posts/draw-taiji-with-glsl.md

 ### Draw more circles

-With the same logic, we can make 2 more cicles at 2 different locations.
+With the same logic, we can make 2 more circles at 2 different locations.

 ```glsl
 vec2 centerTop = center + vec2(0.0, BIG_CIRCLE_RADIUS/2.0);